FlippieCoetser/lit.template/README.md

-# D3 Typescript Template
+# Lit Typescript Template

-Bundle free d3 typescript template used to create a browser compatible es6 module, including unit tests and documentation.
+Bundle free lit typescript template used to create a browser compatible es6 module, including unit tests and documentation.

 Lit can be loaded from a CDN or from NPM.
 See importmaps below.